DaVinciJavascript/Syllabus/README.md

 - Create free accounts on Github.com, Heroku.com and Codepen.io.
 Make your username and password easy to type- you will need to type them many times.

+## Saturday, April 9th | Install Fest

+Goal: Create a modern development environment on your computer.

+- Install some software

+Download and install Sublime Text 3.
+When you install Sublime 3, it will open a folder with an icon called Sublime 2 and an Applications folder.
+Drag the icon into the Applications folder.
+Launch it and "Check for Updates".

+Then install Github Desktop.
+Launch it and "Check for Updates".

+Then install Node.js.
+Node installs as a command-line utility, there is no icon for it in your Applications folder.

+Then install Heroku Toolbelt.
+Heroku Toolbelt installs as a command-line utility, there is no icon for it in your Applications folder.

 ## Outline

 ### Week 1 : Modern HTML5 Development